Lady Bird Lake - 2015 Survey Report

-Prepared by Marcos J. De Jesus and Mukhtar Farooqi
+Prepared by Mukhtar Farooqi and Marcos J. De Jesus

-This is the authors' summary from a 27-page report.
+This is the authors' summary from a 31-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations Lady Bird Reservoir were surveyed in 2011 using electrofishing and in 2012 using gill nets.
-This report summarizes results of the surveys and contains a fisheries management plan for the reservoir based on those findings.
+Fish populations in Lady Bird Reservoir were surveyed in 2015 using electrofishing.
+Historical data are presented with the 2015 data for comparison.
+This report summarizes results of the survey and contains a fisheries management plan for the reservoir based on those findings.

-- Common carp: The data indicates that Lady Bird Reservoir has a low density carp population dominated by larger individuals and the fishery was performing well.
+- Common Carp: The data indicates that Lady Bird Reservoir had a low density carp population dominated by larger individuals and the fishery was performing well.

-- Largemouth bass: Largemouth bass were abundant, in good condition, and population size structure was good.
+- Largemouth Bass: Largemouth Bass were abundant, in good condition, and displayed adequate growth.
+Population size structure was good.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program